ytmo/LeapYearCheak/Cpp/README.md

-# Hi, welcome to the C++ version of Leap Year Check
+# Hi, welcome to the C++ Command version of Leap Year Check

 Source code: main.cpp